harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 Step by step instructions to create users and teams in DOMjudge:

-   1. first add the `Team Category` named `part1-teams-config` which we can use for the first course part
+   1. First add the `Team Category` named `part1-teams-config` which we can use for the first course part

           click on 'DOMjudge' in top right corner, to get 'DOMjudge Jury interface' click on 'Team Categories'